 Age - South Carolina residents must be between the ages of 18 and 64 and disabled, or 65 years of age and older.

 Functional Need – Applicants must require “nursing facility level of care”.

 Assets – Single applicants are permitted “countable assets” valued at up to $2,000.
-Certain assets are considered exempt, such as a single vehicle, burial plots, and the home in which an applicant resides, given it is valued under $585,000.
+Certain assets are considered exempt, such as a single vehicle, burial plots, and the home in which an applicant resides, given the equity value is under $595,000.
 Married couples with a single applicant are permitted to retain a significantly higher level of assets.
 (Medicaid considers all resources jointly owned by the couple.
 Learn more here.)
 The non-applicant spouse, also called the community spouse, is able to retain up to $66,480 in assets.
 This is called a Community Spouse Resource Allowance.
 The applicant spouse is still able to keep as much as $2,000 in assets.
 If over the asset limit, it is extremely important that one not give away cash and other valuables in an attempt to meet the asset limit.
 Doing so is a violation of Medicaid’s look-back rule and can delay acceptance into the Medicaid program.
 If over the asset limit, there are certain complicated financial products to reduce one’s countable assets.

 Applicants are assessed and approved for services individually which can include any of the following.
 Most of these services are available to be self-directed by the program participant.

 This program is available in all South Carolina counties.
 To apply one should contact their DHHS County Office.